nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 3.

 * 3d.
-The more than 1 field to sort by is provided.
+More than 1 field to sort by is provided.

     * 3d1.
 ConTActs shows an error message indicating the sort command takes only 1 field to sort by.